1ntentions/Local-Language-Model-Text-Response/README.md

     4. Extracting data from those elements (.text, .get_attribute())
     5. Closing the browser (driver.quit())
 - Import examples in Python:
-    1. from selenium import webdriver
+    1. "from selenium import webdriver"
-    2. from selenium.webdriver.chrome.service import Service
+    2. "from selenium.webdriver.chrome.service import Service"
-    3. from selenium.webdriver.common.by import By
+    3. "from selenium.webdriver.common.by import By"
 ### Install the webdriver-manager package
 - This can be done by running the command "pip install webdriver-manager" in your computer's terminal
 - The webdriver-manager is used in this program to
     1. Install and manage the correct version of the ChromeDriver so that Selenium can use it
 - Import examples in Python:
-      1. from webdriver_manager.chrome import ChromeDriverManager
+      1. "from webdriver_manager.chrome import ChromeDriverManager"